containers/nri-plugins/docs/resource-policy/installation.md

 1. Install the plugin.
 Replace release version with the desired version.
 If you wish to provide custom values to the Helm chart, refer to the [table](#helm-parameters) below, which describes the available parameters that can be modified before installation.
+   Parameters can be specified either using the --set option or through the -f flag along with the custom values.yaml file.
 It's important to note that specifying the namespace (using `--namespace` or `-n`) is crucial when installing the Helm chart.
 If no namespace is specified, the manifests will be installed in the default namespace.

     ```sh
+    # Install the topology-aware plugin with default values
     helm install topology-aware nri-plugins/nri-resource-policy-topology-aware --namespace kube-system

+    # Install the topology-aware plugin with custom values provided using the --set option
+    helm install topology-aware nri-plugins/nri-resource-policy-topology-aware --namespace kube-system --set nri.patchRuntimeConfig=true

+    # Install the topology-aware plugin with custom values specified in a custom values.yaml file
+    cat <<EOF > myPath/values.yaml
+    nri:
+      patchRuntimeConfig: true

+    tolerations:
+    - key: "node-role.kubernetes.io/control-plane"
+      operator: "Exists"
+      effect: "NoSchedule"
+    EOF

+    helm install topology-aware nri-plugins/nri-resource-policy-topology-aware --namespace kube-system -f myPath/values.yaml
     ```

     The helm repository is named `nri-plugins`, and in step 1, you have the